zef/zef.studio/Content/about.md

 This website is my personal journal; a place for me to catalog and share my projects, thoughts, and whatever else is interesting to me.
 I love building and making all sorts of things, and that's primarily what I'm sharing on this website right now.

-Professionally, I have been working as a freelance software developer for over 10 years.
+Professionally, I have been working as a freelance software developer since 2007.
 I love creating excellent and useful software, especially for iOS, which has been my primary focus for most of my career.
 I have also worked professionally as a full-stack web developer, especially building web applications with Ruby on Rails.

 Check out some of the iOS software I've created for clients at my [iOS Development Portfolio](/portfolio).